EVHaste/haste-makes-waste/_posts/2023-10-23-revita-refocused.markdown

 ---

-{:style="color:gray; text-align: center;"}
-"I know a few people have been anticipating the new update but I have some unfortunate news to share, that to some, might come as a bit of a surprise.

-{:style="color:gray; text-align: center;"}
+{:style="color:gray; font-size: 95%;"}
-After nearly 2 years of hard work, time invested and money spent on the 2.0 update, I sadly have to announce that it and further work on Revita will come to a halt.
+   "...After nearly 2 years of hard work, time invested and money spent on the 2.0 update, I sadly have to announce that it and further work on Revita will come to a halt.

-{:style="color:gray; text-align: center;"}
+{:style="color:gray; font-size: 95%;"}
    After long discussions with our publisher, Dear Villagers, we reluctantly have come to the realisation that continuing work on Revita and its 2.0 update would be too costly, from both sides, to be worth pursuing further.
 The costs of porting, QA and localization alone would vastly outweigh any revenue gained from this update, even if we charged for it. ..

-{:style="color:gray; text-align: center;"}
+{:style="color:gray; font-size: 95%;"}
    ...It's an upsetting turn of events and ruefully one that is completely out of my hands.
 However, I'll be holding onto the update files and assets very closely, and who knows, hopefully the opportunity will show itself in the future and we will be able to release it in some form, just not any time soon.
 But trust me, if there is any way to make it happen, I'll try my darndest!

-{:style="color:gray; text-align: center;"}
+{:style="color:gray; font-size: 95%;"}
    Thank you all for your support over the last few years.
 Revita and it's community truly mean the world to me and again I am devastated and upset that we couldn't deliver what everyone was eagerly waiting for."

 ---